Kernix13/beginner-git-commands/README.md

 The `stash` command is an advanced command IMO, so run `git add .` and `git commit -m "message"` before switching to a different branch.

 **NOTE**: I did that, switched back to my branch, then ran `git push` and there was nothing on my Github page?
-I'm not sure why, but you do not get a message for pull requests after you click the "_Create pull request_" button...
+I'm not sure why, but you do not get a message for pull requests after you click the "_Create pull request_" button...(Double check that)

 <br>